wjshark/Notes_On_Things/Houdini_Snippets.md

   @P *= rotm;
   @P += pivot;
   `
-## 10. Probability spit range on point
+## 10. Probability split range on point
 - From S.K Particles III
 - Creates prob attribute on percentage points in order to manipulate
 - Adds to Attribute Wrangle